DJamesPrince/customer_banking/ReadMe.md

 Follow the prompts to enter your savings and CD account information.
 The program will calculate the interest earned and update the balances for a specified number of months.

-(Readme Written entrirely by ChatGPT)
+(Readme Written entrirely by ChatGPT.
+Code for customer_banking.py written by Daraun Prince and only leveraged ChatGPT for auditing and problem solving.
+The other files were provided with the assignment)